QUNU, SOUTH AFRICA —

 "The last time I saw Madiba alive was when I visited him in hospital.
 I was filled with an overwhelming sadness and emotion and I cried.
 He held my hand and it was profoundly heart-breaking and it brought out all the emotions in me," he said.

 Mandela’s granddaughter, Nandi Mandela, recalled lighter stories about the family patriarch known to all by his clan name, Madiba.

-She finished her tribute by saying in Xhosa: "go well Madiba….go well to the land of our ancestors, you have run your race."
+She concluded in Xhosa saying, “Go well Madiba.
+Go well to the land of your ancestors.
+You have run your race.”

 President Jacob Zuma led the crowd in a struggle song, singing we the black people are crying for our land, which was taken by the white people.

 Zuma went on to say the day marked the end of Madiba's remarkable 95-year journey of life and that South Africans would cherish every moment spent with him.